kushalkolar/ds1019-project/README.md

 First, comparison with the torch implemention in [masknmf](https://github.com/apasarkar/masknmf-toolbox).
 The wgsl compute shader is at-par or better than torch's sparse mat-vec.
 Torch's sparse operations in general are not the best part of the library so maybe not too surprising?

-The "denoise" is a denser sparse matrix, and "demix" is much less dense.
+The "denoise" is a denser sparse matrix with ~42 nnz/row, and "demix" is much less dense at 0.4 nnz/row.

 <img width="958" height="536" alt="image" src="https://github.com/user-attachments/assets/edcd3f7e-041a-4734-bc1e-4b597f7a2776" />